 How Much Damage These Attacks Can Do

 According to Javelin, every victim of an account takeover attack ends up paying roughly $263 out of their own pocket.
 Think for a second about how damaging this is for your business reputation, long-term strategy, and customer service.

 Then of course there is the time and resources lost trying to recover the accounts.

 - IT and support teams can become overwhelmed.

-- Users turn to competitors due to a loss of reputation and brand trust
+- Users turn to competitors and leave bad reviews online.

 Darkmarket value of an account with different providers – Source: TrendMicro